SNHD-Development/FormSchemaRender/README.md

 3. mode: mode either "read", "edit" or "create" (Optional)
 4. view: view to render "default", "horizontal" or "wizard" (Optional, default view is horizontal view)
 5. token: if you want to add token in your form, you can add it here (Optional, but recommended)
+6. internal: When we want to add internal only fileds, if any fields that has `options.internal = true` will only get render if this flag set to true.
+(Optional, default value is false)
-6. formEvents: custom events JS code that will need to run in form render scope.
+7. formEvents: custom events JS code that will need to run in form render scope.
 (Optional)

 Example: